get-convex/workos-convex-nextjs-testbed/README.md

 # Convex + Next.js + WorkOS AuthKit Testbed App

-See [@workos/template-convex-nextjs-authkit](https://github.com/workos/template-convex-nextjs-authkit) for the recommened template;
+See [@workos/template-convex-nextjs-authkit](https://github.com/workos/template-convex-nextjs-authkit) for the recommended Convex + AuthKit template;
 this repo is for discussion and testing.

 [link to example hosted on Vercel](https://workos-convex-nextjs-testbed.previews.convex.dev/)